397days/gpt3-code-finetuner/README.md

 ### Running the Code

 The code can be run as detailed below.
-It includes uploading the dataset, creating the fine-t
+It includes uploading the dataset, creating the fine-tuned model and generating model-finetune-id prompt.

+### Example Sessio